mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/FAQs/general_faq.md

 * The first thing I do, it's usually trying different learning rates.
 Let's say 0.01 / 0.001 / 0.0001.
 * Neural networks don't usually make a big difference in these projects.
 You can try to add an hidden layer and see, if there is a significant improvement.
 * After the learning rate, I think that two important parameters are Buffer Size and Batch Size.

+Dear All, When I work on Udacity workspace using GPU or even without GPU, the kernel got disconnected in the middle of the training session.
+I can't even finish a training session to the end.
+Any once faced this problem before? any available solution?

+RJ  3 months ago
+@wafarag Now that I started working on 'Project 2,' I realize that modifying my 'Screen timeout settings' was not enough to prevent my workspace from disconnecting after 30 minutes of idleness.
+To prevent that from happening, I had to implement Udacity's recommendation found her: https://udacity.zendesk.com/hc/en-us/articles/360019820872-What-do-I-do-if-my-instance-keeps-quitting-